wingkwong/leetcode-the-hard-way/solutions/1900-1999/1992-find-all-groups-of-farmland-medium.md

         def dfs(r, c , max_coords):

-            # if the row or col is out of bounds or already visited or is a forest just resturn
+            # if the row or col is out of bounds or already visited or is a forest just return
             if r < 0 or c < 0 or r >= n or c >= m or (r, c) in visited or land[r][c] == 0:
                 return